Jswears/supply-chain-optimizer-backend/README.md

 ### Backend

-- Node.js (TypeScript), Python
+- Node.js (TypeScript) on AWS Lambda

 ### Architecture

 - Serverless microservices on AWS
-- Event-driven architecture
 - REST APIs with API Gateway and Lambda

 ### Databases

 - DynamoDB (NoSQL) for inventory and product data
-- PostgreSQL (AWS RDS) for relational data
+- PostgreSQL (AWS RDS) for order data

 ### AWS Services